It's all about the feeling

-The process is the same for both sets of emotions, differing only when it comes to what is said when certain of the touch points are used (see step four).
+The process is the same for both kinds of emotions, differing only when it comes to what is said when certain of the touch points are used (see step four).

 The mindfulness component of the process asks for one’s awareness to be directed inwards and attention focussed on what is being felt and where it is being felt.
-Through observation the shape or form of the feeling is allowed to appear.
+Through curious and present moment observation the shape or form of the feeling is allowed to appear.

 Feel the emotion you wish to release and let go of (down-regulate) or feel the emotion that you wish to open and embrace (up-regulate).

 Feeling an emotion is a critical element of Shape of Emotion.
 Although there is evidence that being able to label your emotions is useful for emotional regulation, for this model it is not necessary.
-In fact we sometimes mislabel our emotions and getting stuck in our heads around what the emotion really is is counter to the work we are doing here where we want you in your body not your head.
+In fact we sometimes mislabel our emotions and getting stuck in our heads around what the emotion really is can get in the way of the work we are doing here, where you need to be focussed on what is going on in your body and not in your head.

-You may need to access a memory or imagine a scenario in order to feel the emotion
+It can be helpful to access a memory or imagine a scenario in order to feel the emotion.

 Find the feeling in or around the body.